-- 12. Where the decision in an appeal before the Tribunal is likely to be affected by the outcome of another case pending in the Tribunal or in a higher court or Tribunal, a party should apply to the Registrar, with a full explanation, for that appeal to be stayed (under Reg.
-6(3)(j)) until the decision of the Tribunal or the higher court or Tribunal has been issued. - 13.
+- 12) Where the decision in an appeal before the Tribunal is likely to be affected by the outcome of another case pending in the Tribunal or in a higher court or Tribunal, it may be appropriate to stay the proceedings. - 13) A party should apply to the Registrar, with a full explanation, for that appeal to be stayed (under Reg.
+6(3)(j)) until the decision of the Tribunal or the higher court or Tribunal has been issued.
 Unless the application is made jointly by the parties, the other party should be informed of the application.
-They should send any comments on this to the Registrar within seven days of receiving the information. - 14.
-The Tribunal may stay an appeal on its own initiative.
-This will normally be done by the President or a Vice-President.
+They should send any comments on this to the Registrar within seven days of receiving the information. - 14) Any application for a stay will be decided by the President or a Vice-President.
+The Tribunal may also stay an appeal on its own initiative.